atocchi/ExpressJest/README.md

 * app and server are seperate to allow for testing with super-test
 * this repository has been dockerized @ dockerhub, use the folling command to pull ``` docker pull atocchi/smarttest:latest```
+* docker file runs with ```docker run -it --rm -p 3000:3000 smarttest```
+* currently since there was no .Dockerignore it uses my secret.js, so no need to make one
 * future live endpoint will live ```here```

 ## TODO